 (undersea palace that appeared on old tale "Urashima Taro").

-However, this one of the iconic building of Enoshima will disappear by
+However, this one of the iconic building of Enoshima is gone already and

 There are some shops and restaurants in front of the station, such as Hawaiian

 style burger shop "KUA'AINA", seafood restaurant & cafe &